• Fri. May 15th, 2026

 Is it better to book hotels in advance or stay flexible?

-Booking your first and last nights ahead of time gives you security.
+Booking a hotel ahead of time gives you security.
 For the rest of the trip, staying flexible allows room for unplanned detours and extra nights in places you enjoy.

 What’s the best type of vehicle for a road trip?